 Using insights from environmental psychology, design, and architecture, The Shaping of Us uncovers the often imperceptible ways in which our surroundings influence our behaviour.
-You will learn whether you are a natural prospector or refuger in an office environment, whether you are guilty of NIMBYism, and how the half-house may be a common sight in the near future.
+You will learn whether you are a natural prospector or refuger in an office environment, what roundabouts and stoplights say about British and American culture, whether you are guilty of NIMBYism, and how the half-house may be a common sight in the near future.